e-gov/RIHA-Storage-Service/README.md

 # RIHA-Storage-Client

-StorageClient is a library for data exchange with [RIHA-Storage](https://github.com/e-gov/RIHA-Storage) and reused by other components like [RIHA-Browser](https://github.com/e-gov/RIHA-Browser), [RIHA-Producer](https://github.com/e-gov/RIHA-Producer) and [RIHA-Approver](https://github.com/e-gov/RIHA-Approver).
+StorageClient is a library for data exchange with [RIHA-Storage](https://github.com/e-gov/RIHA-Storage)

 Currently supported operations are: